delgadiljulian/master-thesis-project/README.md

 ---

-> *This repository represents a full scientific research architecture for the study of structural transformation and diversification dynamics in non-renewable resource-based economies.*
+> *This repository represents a full scientific research architecture for the study of structural diversification dynamics under varying degrees of non-renewable resource dependence in RD and NRD economic systems.*